I Feel You

-"I Feel You" is a song by English electronic music band Depeche Mode, released on 15 February 1993 by Mute Records as the first single from their eighth studio album, Songs of Faith and Devotion (1993).
+"I Feel You" is a song by the English electronic music band Depeche Mode, released on 9 February 1993 as the first single from their eighth studio album, Songs of Faith and Devotion (1993).
 The song was written by Martin Gore and produced by the band with Flood.
-It peaked at number eight on the UK Singles Chart and also made number one and number three on the US Billboard Modern Rock Tracks chart and the Billboard Hot Dance Club Play chart.
+It peaked at number eight on the UK Singles Chart and also made number one and number three on the US Billboard Modern Rock Tracks chart and the Billboard Dance Club Play chart.
 It is one of the band's highest-charting singles worldwide.
-The accompanying music video was directed by Anton Corbijn.
+The accompanying music video, directed by Anton Corbijn was nominated for both an MTV Music Awards as well as a Brit Award.

+Background and recording

+Depeche Mode had taken time off after their successful album Violator and supporting World Violation Tour in 1990.
+In 1992, the band reconvened near Madrid, Spain, to record material for their new album.
+Songwriter Martin Gore brought a demo of "I Feel You" to the Madrid sessions, which delighted singer Dave Gahan, who was looking to do something "bluesier" and "rockier" than they had done before.